Neural Directional Filtering Using a Compact Microphone Array: Proposed Method

 \subsection{DNN Architecture}

-The \ac{FT-JNF} was initially proposed for speech enhancement in \cite{tesch_insights}.
-In this work, we adopt the \ac{FT-JNF} \cite{tesch_insights} with an optional steering mechanism \cite{tesch2023multi} due to its effectiveness and computational efficiency.
-The architecture and intermediate feature map dimensions are shown in Figure~\ref{fig:met_arch}.
+\chg{In this work, we adopt the \ac{FT-JNF} \cite{tesch_insights} as the \ac{DNN} architecture for the \ac{NDF} to learn a static directivity pattern, i.e., with a fixed steering direction (e.g., $\theta_s=0$).
+The architecture and intermediate feature map dimensions are shown on the left side of the Figure~\ref{fig:met_arch}.
 In \ac{FT-JNF}, the real and imaginary parts of the $Q$ microphone signals in the \ac{STFT} domain are stacked along the channel dimension and then processed by two distinct \ac{LSTM} modules.
-The first module, denoted as F-BiLSTM, is a bidirectional \ac{LSTM} operating on the $Q$ real and $Q$ imaginary \ac{STFT} components along the frequency dimension.
-F-BiLSTM models the instantaneous spectro-spatial relationships in the input while excluding temporal correlations.
-Its output is then processed by a unidirectional \ac{LSTM} module, referred to as T-UniLSTM, which captures the causal temporal relationships.
-This module treats the frequency dimension as the batch dimension, thereby modeling all frequencies independently.
-Together, these LSTM modules enable signal-dependent spectro-spatial-temporal processing of the input features.
+The first \ac{LSTM} is a \ac{BiLSTM} operating on the stacked \ac{STFT} input along the frequency dimension.
+Its output is then processed by a \ac{UniLSTM} module.
+This module treats the frequency dimension as the batch dimension and processes along the temporal dimension, thereby modeling all frequencies independently and capturing the causal temporal relationships.
+Notably, unlike two \acp{BiLSTM} in \cite{tesch_insights}, the unidirectional configuration of the second \ac{LSTM} enables causal processing.
 Finally, a linear layer with a hyperbolic tangent activation function computes a complex-valued single-channel mask, denoted by $\mathcal{M}[f,t]$.
-An estimate for the target \ac{VDM} signal is then computed by masking the reference microphone signal:
+To use this \ac{DNN} to approximate the input-output behavior of a directional microphone in a signal-dependent manner, we compute an estimate for the target \ac{VDM} signal by masking the reference microphone signal:

-The FT-JNF architecture described so far is suitable for learning a static directivity pattern, i.e., with a fixed steering direction (e.g., $\theta_s=0$ or $\theta_s=\pi/3$).
-To facilitate steerability at the inference time, we adopt the steering mechanism from the JNF-SSF architecture \cite{tesch2023multi}, as shown in Figure~\ref{fig:met_arch}.
-Here, the angle $\theta_\textrm{s}$ representing the desired steering direction is encoded into a one-hot vector, where a pre-defined angular resolution determines the dimension of this vector.
-This one-hot vector is mapped to an embedding vector to match the size of the F-BiLSTM hidden states using a linear layer.
+To enable steerability of the directivity pattern during inference, the steering angle $\theta_\textrm{s}$ can be hot-vector encoded and used to reinitialize the \ac{BiLSTM} 's hidden state in the \ac{FT-JNF} architecture.
+This mechanism was initially proposed for speaker extraction in \cite{ftjnf_steerable} and has also been shown to work for the \ac{NDF} \cite{huang2025steerable}.
+However, the inherent limitation of hot-vector encoding restricts steerability to predefined discrete steering angles, rather than supporting continuous steering directions that may not have been observed during training.
+To overcome this limitation, we propose the FiLM-JNF architecture, which introduces a \ac{FiLM}\cite{perez2018film} layer as a conditioning layer between the \ac{BiLSTM} and \ac{UniLSTM} layers in the \ac{FT-JNF} architecture \cite{tesch_insights}, as illustrated on the right side of Figure~\ref{fig:met_arch}.